daniter-cu/custom-ai-pages/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## TODO
+* Move to custom domain
+* change name of package / path
+* Add Link from daniter.com
+* add form to sign up for waitlist
+* Add Google Analytics